option-t/option-t/README.md

 import { getBar } from 'other_package';

 // This value is some_package@v1's instance
-// that having same type shape with some_package@v2's same named class instance. const bar = getBar();
+// that have the same type shape with some_package@v2's same named class instance. const bar = getBar();
-// Developer think this should be `true`, but the actual is `false`. console.log(bar instanceof SomeClass); // false
+// Developers think this should be `true`, but the actual is `false`. console.log(bar instanceof SomeClass); // false
 ```

 You may think TypeScript’s static type system can fix this problem,
 but it cannot do.
 TypeScript’s type system uses structural subtyping.
-This example is valid if the `bar`  and `SomeClass`  (instance) have a same type shape.
+This example is valid if the `bar`  and `SomeClass`  (instance) have the same type shape.
 As a result, it’s bad behavior.
 To fix above problems,
-we gave up method chain style and make it deprecated.
+we gave up method chain style and made it deprecated.

-Forth, a new programming style for web application in JavaScript is emerging that
+Fourth, a new programming style for web application in JavaScript is emerging that
-mixes a code execution context either a client or a server (e.g. [Qwik](https://github.com/BuilderIO/qwik)).
+mixes a code execution context either with a client or a server  (e.g. [Qwik](https://github.com/BuilderIO/qwik)).
 With their style, each of objects are required to be serializable to allow to transfer a data
 from the server to the client across boundaries.
-We cannot use method chains in such case.
+We cannot use method chains in such a case.

 Finally, we shifted to provide a set of minimum types and various standalone "operator" functions.
 This design allows us to "tree-shaking" perfectly to remove unused functions.

-Of course, we know this design style is boring programming style.
+Of course, we know this design style is a boring programming style.
 If [pipeline operator proposal](https://github.com/tc39/proposal-pipeline-operator) advance to the part of ECMA262 spec,
 this boring style problem might be relaxed.

 Furthermore, we think that it happens many times reading the code but writing one is fewer than it.
-We believe that this style is tired but not a problem in actually as a long term.
+We believe that this style is tiring but not a problem in the long term.